 Procedural justice calls for equal and fair procedures.
 Everyone regardless of social status, income, or race should be allowed to participate in decision-making processes.

-Recognition justice is focused on identifying which part of society is affected by injustice, recognizing and addressing others’ needs.communities.
-C
+Recognition justice is focused on identifying which part of society is affected by injustice, recognizing and addressing others’ needs.

+It is also important to define disadvantaged communities alongside EJCs to ensure there is clarity around these demographic descriptions and appropriate targeting of responses to energy system inequities.

+Disadvantaged communities (DACs) can be defined as follows:

+“A census tract ranked in or above the 80th percentile of the cumulative sum of the 36 burden indicators [fossil dependence (2), energy burden (5), environmental and climate hazards (10), socio-economic vulnerabilities (19)] for its state and with at least 30% of households classified as low-income.
+This definition advances the operationalization of energy equity by providing a consistent and measurable sociodemographic overlay for evaluating disparities in energy system performance.
+At the same time, it is worth noting some limitations of this definition:

+Census tract data may not completely reflect customer-level inequities.

+Communities are not necessarily spatially contiguous, as community can also refer to dispersed groups of people that experience similar conditions.

+Not all communities that bear burdens of the energy system are DACs, and vice versa.
+These can be considered areas for further refinement in defining the target population or sociodemographic overlay for examining energy system inequities.”

+A complementary definition can be referenced in recently introduced legislation by the Massachusetts Office of the Attorney General (AGO).

 COMMENTS FROM REVIEW OF THE ESMPs

-After reviewing the ESMPs, the Working Group developed several high-level comments on the draft ESMPs.
+After reviewing the ESMPs, the Equity Working Group developed several high-level comments on the draft ESMPs.

 The EWG has several high-level concerns.
-The EDCs failed to provide meaningful stakeholder engagement for input prior to drafting the ESMPs, limiting their level of input in this overall process from the outset.
-The ESMPs do not articulate clear goals related to equity, or even a baseline of current equity issues experienced among EDC customers.
+The EDCs failed to provide meaningful opportunities for stakeholder engagement for input prior to drafting the ESMPs, limiting the level of stakeholder input in this overall process from the outset.
+The ESMPs do not articulate clear goals related to equity, or even describe a baseline of current equity issues experienced among EDC customers.
 The ESMPs discuss equity primarily in the context of stakeholder engagement, workforce development, energy efficiency, and electric vehicle infrastructure program incentives.
-The ESMPs do not address key impacts in areas of affordability or reliability in environmental justice communitiesIn. addition:
+The ESMPs do not address key impacts in areas of affordability or reliability in disadvantaged communities and environmental justice communities.
+Future ESMPs must include early stakeholder engagement to inform the ESMP’s engagement plans and modeling assumptions.
+In addition:

-Identification and definitions of customer base and locations of environmental justice communities vary from plan to plan.
+Identification and definitions of customer base and locations of EJCs vary from plan to plan.
 These should be consistent across plans and presented via visualizations.

 The GMAC expressed concerns that the Community Engagement Stakeholder Advisory Council (CESAG) would contribute to “working group fatigue” and be potentially replicative of other efforts.
+The EWG agrees with the GMAC’s concerns.
 The CESAG should not be utility-led and should include direct community leadership.
-Members should be compensated.
+Members and the organizations that have participating representatives should be compensated.
 Ideally, the CESAG could nest within an existing process rather than creating an entirely new body.

-All three ESMPs lack detail and explanation of customer benefits, particularly net benefits specific to environmental justice and vulnerable communities.
-There is very little quantification of benefits throughout the plan.
-It was not possible for the Equity Working Group to evaluate the ESMPs’ impact on affordability and recognition justice without this data, which are top priorities for environmental justice communities.
+All three ESMPs lack detail and explanation of customer benefits, particularly net benefits specific to environmental justice and disadvantaged communities.
+The ESMPs do not adequately account for the increasing energy burdens associated with the ESMPs.
+There is very little quantification of benefits or rate impacts throughout the plan.
+It was not possible for the Equity Working Group to evaluate the ESMPs’ impact on affordability and recognition justice without this data, which are top priorities for disadvantaged communities and EJCs.